Advice-only Financial Planning (AoFP) is financial planning without financial intermediation.

 That is a Charlie Munger quote about how incentives drive nearly everything.

-Generic advice (setting out in a neutral manner the facts relating to investments and services with no spin) is not a regulated activity under the European Securities and Markets Authority (ESMA) or Insurance Distribution Directive (IDD) or the Markets in Financial Instruments Directive II (MiFID II).
+Generic advice (setting out neutrally the facts relating to investments and services with no spin) is NOT a regulated activity under the European Securities and Markets Authority (ESMA) or Insurance Distribution Directive (IDD), or the Markets in Financial Instruments Directive II (MiFID II).

-For the advice to be regulated in the EU it must involve an element of opinion or judgement on the part of the adviser.
-Regulated advice involves recommending a course of action or making a judgement on the merits of exercising a right, such as to buy or sell.
-Generally speaking, giving someone information and nothing more is not a regulated activity.
-Giving facts about the performance of investments or the price of investments does not constitute regulated advice if the investor is left to exercise his or her own opinion on the action to take.
+For the advice to be regulated in the EU, it must involve an element of opinion or judgement on the part of the adviser.
+Regulated advice involves recommending a course of action or judging the merits of exercising a right, such as buying or selling.
+Generally speaking, giving someone information and nothing more is not regulated.
+Giving facts about the performance or the price of investments does not constitute regulated advice if the investor is left to exercise their own opinion on the action to take.

-For example, in Spain, only advisers authorised by the Comision Nacional del Mercado de Valores, or CNMV for short, (National Securities Market Commission) or Bank of Spain can give advice on investments, with the exception of passported permissioned advisers.
+For example, in Spain, only advisers authorised by the Comision Nacional del Mercado de Valores, or CNMV for short (National Securities Market Commission) or Bank of Spain, can advise on investments, except passported permissioned advisers.

-NIFPs do not under any circumstances solicit money from clients, or make a judgement on the merits of exercising a right, such as to buy or sell, or give advice on particular investments, nor do they give personal recommendations.
+AoFPs do not under any circumstances solicit money from clients or make a judgement on the merits of exercising a right, such as to buy or sell or give advice on particular investments, nor do they give personal recommendations.